UKHO/docs/docs/quality-assurance/principles-of-safety-assurance.md

 * Exercise judgement, not the same as going out on a limb but exercising common sense
 * ALARP – As low as reasonably practicable
 * Safety Modelling using the Bowtie method is carried out
+* Reliable software does not equal safe software